 The New Regulations are expected to be agreed by the end of 2020 and in place in 2021.
 What changes have been made to the Draft Regulations (proposal)?
 What are the resulting key changes, compared to the 2014-2020 period?
 New Operational Programmes for 2021-2027 have been prepared and are being negotiated and agreed.
 How have the Programmes changed?
+How can the Structural Funds Programmes be implemented?
 How have they selected priorities and planned finances and how do they measure performance?

 We will help you address the following questions:

 - How far do new programmes contribute to Member State National Reform Programmes and reflect Country-specific recommendations, Country Reports?